Øystre Slidre Municipality: General information

-The municipality of Østre Slidre (later spelled Øystre Slidre) was established in 1849 when the old Slidre Municipality (created in 1838) was divided into Østre Slidre Municipality (population: 2,406) and Vestre Slidre Municipality (population: 3,130).
-On 1 January 1882, a small area of Vang Municipality (population: 31) was transferred to the neighboring Østre Slidre Municipality.
-On 1 January 1899, a small unpopulated area of Østre Slidre Municipality was transferred to Vestre Slidre Municipality.
+The municipality of Østre Slidre, later spelled Øystre Slidre, was established in 1849, when the former Slidre Municipality, created in 1838, was divided into Østre Slidre Municipality, with a population of 2,406, and Vestre Slidre Municipality, with a population of 3,130.
+On 1 January 1882, a small area of Vang Municipality, with 31 residents, was transferred to the neighbouring Østre Slidre Municipality.
+On 1 January 1899, a small uninhabited area of Østre Slidre Municipality was transferred to Vestre Slidre Municipality.

-Historically, the municipality was part of the old Oppland county.
-On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).
+Historically, the municipality was part of the former Oppland county.
+On 1 January 2020, Øystre Slidre became part of the newly created Innlandet county, formed through the merger of Hedmark and Oppland.

 On 1 January 2021, the Skjelgrenda area of Vestre Slidre Municipality was transferred to Øystre Slidre Municipality.

 Name

-The municipality (originally the parish) is named after the old Slidre farm (Slíðrar) since the old Slidredomen church was built there.
-The name is probably derived from the word slíðr which means "sheath" (which is probably referring to a long depression near the church).
-In 1849, the municipality (and parish) was divided into two separate municipalities.
-The word østre (meaning "eastern") was added to the beginning of the name.
-Thus, the meaning of the name Østre Slidre is "(the) eastern (part of) Slidre".
-Historically, the name of the municipality was spelled Østre Slidre.
-On 11 September 1925, a royal resolution changed the spelling of the name of the municipality to Øystre Slidre, switching to a local dialect spelling for the same word.
+The municipality, originally the parish, is named after the old Slidre farm, recorded in Old Norse as Slíðrar, because the old Slidredomen church was built there.
+The name is probably derived from slíðr, meaning "sheath", possibly referring to a long depression near the church.
+When the municipality and parish were divided in 1849, the word østre, meaning "eastern", was added to the name.
+The meaning of Østre Slidre is therefore "the eastern part of Slidre".
+The municipality was historically spelled Østre Slidre.
+On 11 September 1925, a royal resolution changed the official spelling to Øystre Slidre, using a local dialect form of the same word.

 Coat of arms

 The coat of arms was granted on 17 March 1989.
 The official blazon is "Plumetty azure and argent" (Dekt av blå og sølv skjell).
-This means the arms have a field (background) that is covered with a plumetty pattern with alternating tinctures of blue and argent (which means it is commonly colored white, but if it is made out of metal, then silver is used).
-The arms are designed to look like tiles made of slate.
-This recognizes that the slate industry was a formerly important industry in the area.
-Slate roofing was very common in Valdres.
+This means that the arms have a field, or background, covered with a plumetty pattern in alternating blue and argent tinctures.
+Argent is usually shown as white, or as silver when metal is used.

+The design is intended to resemble tiles made of slate.
+It refers to the slate industry, which was formerly important in the area, and to the use of slate roofing in Valdres.
 The arms were designed by Odd Karlberg.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within Øystre Slidre Municipality.
-It is part of the Valdres prosti (deanery) in the Diocese of Hamar.
+The Church of Norway has four parishes, or sokn, within Øystre Slidre Municipality.
+They are part of the Valdres prosti, or deanery, in the Diocese of Hamar.